Be-create/Movie-App/README.md

 ![React Vite Movie App](app-screenshot.png)

-Welcome to the React Vite Movie App!
+Welcome to the Watcher Movie App!
 This app allows you to explore and discover information about various movies.
 It's built using React with Vite as the development tool.

 ## Features